Optimization

 CLM's own research backs this up.
 Our proprietary studies, analyzing law firm SEO data at scale, have consistently shown that the conventional signals most agencies obsess over, like Domain Authority scores and PageSpeed metrics, have negligible correlation with actual rankings.
 The signals that do matter are the ones AEO prioritizes: content clarity, topical depth, structured data, and entity-level trust.
 AI answer engines push these factors even further because they're picking content for direct extraction, not just deciding where to place a link in a list.

-The AI Answer Engine Landscape
+The AI Answer Engine Landscape for Legal Search

 How AI Answer Engines Actually Work